hq-af/hqOsu/README.md

 Important :

+- Only works on osu!stable latest version
-- Run your game borderless mode or hide console (CTRL + H)
+- Run your game in windowed or borderless mode
-- Set your keys to "Q" and "W"
+- Set your keys to "Q" and "W" or configure "relax.cfg" (created upon launch)